Is Your Dog Pooping Blood? Causes & Actions

 Ingesting blood

-If your dog licks a bloody injury, has a dental disease that causes bleeding in their mouth, or even swallows the blood from a nosebleed.
-Their stools will show digested blood or coffee-ground-looking poop when your dog has a bowel movement.
+If your dog licks a bloody injury, has a dental disease that causes bleeding in their mouth, or even swallows the blood from a nosebleed, then their stools will show signs of digested blood.
+Watch out for coffee-ground-looking poop when your dog has a bowel movement.

 Blood clotting disorders